 - Sometimes, you just gotta let your hair down.
 I feel like we’ve done (almost) everything right nutritionally this fall, and yet I’m counting 10 weeks straight where someone, usually 2-3 people out of 4, have had an awful sickness this fall.
 If whole grain sourdough and practically zero grains for a while can’t keep us healthy, maybe a little fun eating compromise foods and cutting out the worry will be good for our spirits!

 Do I think we all should binge uncontrollably on white flour goodies and breads?
 Of course not.
-But a little indulgence is timely right now, as long as you keep a balance with fresh fruits and veggies, healthy meats and fats, and probiotics like homemade yogurt and other lacto-fermented foods.
+But a little indulgence is timely right now, as long as you keep a balance with fresh fruits and veggies, healthy meats and fats, and probiotics like this homemade yogurt recipe and other lacto-fermented foods.

 Plus…a little white flour may be good for you.